fjruizruano/whatGene/README.md

 ### 2.3 snp_calling_bchr.py: SNP calling

 In a text file, indicate the type of library.
-At least, you should include gdna_zero (library withouth the chromosome) and gdna_plus (library with the chromosome).
+At least, you should include gdna_zero (library without the chromosome) and gdna_plus (library with the chromosome).
 Please, use the same order like in the following example:

 ```
 gdna_zerob.bam    gDNA_zero